Caldicott School

-Caldicott Preparatory School is a prep school for boys aged 7–13 in southern Buckinghamshire, England.
+Caldicott Preparatory School is a 7–13 boys prep school in southern Buckinghamshire, England.
+It was founded in 1904 by James Heald Jenkins with a total of 24 boys enrolled at the school.
+In November 2021, a total of 235 boys were enrolled at the school, with 105 being boarders, and the remaining 130 boys being day pupils.

-About Caldicott
+History

+Founding

-Caldicott Preparatory School was founded in Hitchin, Hertfordshire in 1904 by James Heald Jenkins who named his school after his new bride, a Miss Theodora Caldicott Ingram.
-There were just eight boys.
+Caldicott Preparatory School was founded in Hitchin, Hertfordshire in 1904 by James Heald Jenkins who named his school after his new bride, a Theodora Caldicott Ingram.
+At the time of opening, the school had a total of 24 boys enrolled.
 In 1938 the school moved to its present site in Farnham Royal in Buckinghamshire, and became a charitable trust in 1968 under the Headmaster at the time Peter Wright.
 Today there are around 250 boys.
 The school's governors include past parents, old boys and headmasters of public schools.

-According to the school's website, many pupils at Caldicott subsequently win places at major independent schools, such as Eton College, Harrow School, Lancing College, Oundle School, Winchester College, Stowe School, Tonbridge School, Marlborough College, Wellington College, Haileybury College and Radley College.

 The original Victorian house remains.
 New buildings have been created around it to provide more contemporary facilities.
 In 2004 the Centenary Hall was completed to provide a theatre for drama and music and a venue for functions.
-Currently underway is construction on a permanent, modern roofing fixture over the swimming pool to provide year-round swimming for the boys.

 Although central London is only 20 mi away the school has 40 acre of grounds and playing fields.
 Burnham Beeches, a National Nature Reserve owned by the City of London Corporation is adjacent to the grounds and is often used by pupils.
 Heathrow Airport is 7 mi away.